-A B.cepacia\complex specific primer and probe mix is provided and this can be detected through the FAM channel.
+mecA and FEMB specific primer and probe mixes are provided and can be detected through the FAM channel.

-The primer and probe mix provided exploits the so-called TaqMan® principle.
-During PCR amplification, forward and reverse primers hybridize to the B.cepacia\complex DNA.
-A fluorogenic probe is included in the same reaction mixture which consists of a DNA probe labeled with a 5'-dye and a 3'-quencher.
+The primer and probe mixes provided exploit the so-called TaqMan® principle.
+During PCR amplification, forward and reverse primers hybridize to the MRSA DNA.
+Fluorogenic probes are included in the reaction mixtures which consists of a DNA probe labeled with a 5'-dye and a 3'-quencher.
 During PCR amplification, the probe is cleaved and the reporter dye and quencher are separated.
 The resulting increase in fluorescence can be detected on a range of qPCR platforms.